 Our interactive simulation shows you how this area will evolve as we continue replacing the viaduct.

-Truckers rejoice: The South Atlantic Street overpass is coming
+South Atlantic Street overpass open to traffic

 The new SR 99 through SODO

 Good news: The southern mile of the viaduct has officially been replaced.
 Even better news: crews finished one year early and on budget.

 Unlike the double-deck viaduct, this new section of SR 99 features twin, side-by-side bridges.
 As of September 2012, northbound traffic is using the newly completed east-side bridge.
 Southbound traffic remains on the west-side bridge that was completed in October 2011.